Koca Hüsrev Mehmed Pasha: In Egypt

 He was probably born around 1756, and it is reported that he was of Abaza descent.
 He was a protégé of Küçük Hüseyin Pasha, a reformer who became Kapudan Pasha in 1792.
 In 1801, Hüsrev Pasha commanded the 6,000 Ottoman troops who assisted the British in removing the French from Rashid (Rosetta).
-For this, he was made governor of Egypt Eyalet (province), in which position he was charged with assisting Hüseyin Pasha in the killing or imprisoning the surviving leaders of the Mamluks.
+For this, he was made governor of Egypt Eyalet (province), in which position he was charged with assisting Hüseyin Pasha in the killing or imprisoning of the surviving leaders of the Mamluks.
 Many of these were freed by or fled with the British, while others held Minya between Upper and Lower Egypt.

 Amid these disturbances, Hüsrev Pasha attempted to disband his Albanian bashi-bazouks without pay.
 This led to rioting that drove him from Cairo to Damietta, where he was ultimately captured by a combined Mamluk-Albanian army (see Muhammad Ali's seizure of power).
 He was later made governor again by Muhammad Ali for 2 days, although he held no real power; he was released later.